wschroeder/docker-erlang/README.md

 For Mac OS, you will need to use the socat trick in order to pipe the X11 display for observer.

+# Slim

+I am also providing a slim version to docker hub that is not the result of an automated build because I do not know how to ask hub to automate re-exporting.
+The slim version is the same as the main version, but I ran this command
+locally:

+    docker export wschroeder/erlang:19.1.5 | docker import - wschroeder/erlang:19.1.5-slim